Stone Skipping Black Holes in Ultralight Dark Matter Solitons: ULDM Dynamics

-The na\"\i ve expectation is that dynamical friction \cite{chandrasekhar1943,chandrasekhar1943a,wang2022,boey2024} will reduce the orbital radius of the black hole so it ``sinks'' to the center of the soliton, and this indeed happens initially.
-However, at some point the inspiral reverses and the orbital radius increases significantly and the cycle repeats.
-This behavior is clearly due to the black hole interacting with the now-oscillating soliton, which is excited by the transfer of energy from the orbiting black hole.
+The na\"\i ve expectation is that dynamical friction \cite{chandrasekhar1943,chandrasekhar1943a,wang2022,boey2024} will reduce the orbital radius of the black hole so that it ``sinks'' to the center of the soliton, and this indeed happens initially.
+However, for stone skipping trajectories the inspiral reverses at some point and the orbital radius increases significantly and the cycle repeats.
+This behavior is clearly due to the black hole interacting with the now-oscillating soliton which is excited by the transfer of energy from the orbiting black hole.
 Stone skipping trajectories are illustrated in Figure~\ref{fig:1}.

+Operationally, ``stone skipping'' denotes non-monotonic secular radial evolution in which the orbit undergoes repeated outward excursions after an initial decay.
+In practice this means that, after averaging over the short orbital-period oscillations, the coarse-grained radial velocity changes sign and the rebound amplitude is comparable to or larger than the local inspiral over the preceding interval.
+This is a qualitative description, but we expect to see a change in orbital radius of at least 25\% from the minimum value on a timescale at least several times larger than a single orbital period.

 The analysis is challenging because the black hole continuously excites the soliton as it moves within it.
 We separate these two aspects of the dynamics by simulating the motion of test particles in an excited soliton with an empirical drag term, ``turning off'' the backreaction of the black hole on the soliton.
 The excited soliton has the general form